james-chapmanhhlg/notes/README.md

 1. Prioritize tasks: When you are working on a project, make sure to list all the tasks that need to get done.
 Then, prioritize them based on their importance and urgency.
 By doing this, you can make better use of your time and focus on the most critical tasks first.
 2. Plan ahead: Always try to plan your day or week ahead of time.
 Make a list of all your tasks for the next day, or for next week, so that you have a clear idea of what you needto accomplish.This willhelp you stay on track and avoid last-minute panic.
 3. Stay organized: Use project management tools, such as Trello, Asana,or Todoist, to keep track ofyour tasks and deadlines.
 These tools can helpyou organize yourwork, set reminders,and make it easier to collaborate with others.By staying organized,you can avoid unnecessary stress and distractions.

+# 2024-01-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and maintainability over complex solutions.
+Write code that's easy to understand, debug, and extend.
+Remember, what you build today may be read, modified, or debugged by someone else tomorrow, or even by your future self.
+So, keep it simple, logical, and well-structured."

+In practical terms, this could mean using appropriate design patterns, avoiding premature optimization, commenting your code effectively, and continuously refactoring to eliminate unnecessary complexity.
+It also entails choosing the right tools and libraries for the job, as well as following established best practices and principles such as SOLID and KISS (Keep It Simple, Stupid).